Alex Bowman: Hendrick Motorsports (2016–2027)

-2021: Move to the No. 48

 Bowman started the 2021 season by winning the pole at the 2021 Daytona 500.
 After an inconsistent start to the year, Bowman won at Richmond after holding off Denny Hamlin and Joey Logano in a late race restart with twelve laps to go, his third career victory and the first time that the No. 48 returned to Victory Lane since Johnson won the 2017 AAA 400 Drive for Autism.
 Three weeks later, Bowman achieved his second win of the season at the 2021 Drydene 400.
 On June 18, Bowman signed a contract extension with Hendrick Motorsports through 2023.
 He won again at the 2021 Pocono Organics CBD 325 when teammate Larson, the leader, blew a tire going into the last corner on the last lap.
 During the playoffs, Bowman made it to the Round of 12, but struggled with poor finishes at Las Vegas and Talladega.
 Following the Charlotte Roval race, he was eliminated from the Round of 8.
 Despite his elimination, Bowman scored his sixth career win at Martinsville.
 He finished the season fourteenth in the points standings.